The Ultimate Guide to Choosing the Best Profile Picture for LinkedIn

 Advance Communication

-Smooth headshot days depend less on cameras and more on how prepared the humans are.
+Smooth headshot days depend less on cameras and more on how prepared the people are.
 A little advance communication saves significant impact on quality and efficiency.

 Clothing Tips

-Concrete clothing tips to include: solid colors photograph cleanly; no large logos; avoid busy stripes or high-contrast checks; bring one backup top or jacket in a neutral tone; dress in professional attire that you would wear to work for your LinkedIn profile picture.
+Concrete clothing tips to include: solid colors photograph cleanly; no large logos; avoid busy stripes or high-contrast checks; bring one backup top or jacket in a neutral tone; dress in professional attire that would be worn to work for the LinkedIn profile picture.

 Practical Notes

 Glasses wearers should bring lens cloths.
 People with facial hair trims planned should schedule them one to two days before, not the same morning.
-The pic should look intentional, not rushed.
+The picture should look intentional, not rushed.

-On set, we keep communication light, encouraging, and direct.
-This helps non-models relax quickly.
+On set, communication is kept light, encouraging, and direct.
 Most people who dread headshots leave saying it was actually fun.
 That shift in personality shows in the final image.
-For added peace of mind, you can review our cancellation and rescheduling policy before booking.

 Working with Match Production: What Happens After You Email Us